jina-ai/executor-U100KIndexer/README.md

 # U100KIndexer

-An Indexer that works out-of-the-box when you have less than 100K stored Documents.
+An Indexer that works out-of-the-box when you have less than 100K stored Documents. `U100K` means under 100K.
 At 100K stored Documents with 768-dim embeddings, you can expect 300ms for single query or 20~120QPS for batch queries.
 Results are **full Documents**.

 `U100KIndexer` leverages `jina.DocumenetArrayMemmap` as the storage backend and `.match()` to conduct nearest neighbours search.
 It returns the full Documents as-is, hence no need to concatenate it with another key-value indexer to retrieve Documents.